A calculus for flow categories: The Baues-Hennes spaces

 Now perform a Whitney trick on $\M(b,c)$.
-This turns $\M(a,c)$ and $\M(b,d)$ into two circles each, and $\M(a,d)$ into four cylinders, where each disc turned into a cylinder.
+This turns $\M(a,c)$ and $\M(b,d)$ into two circles each, and $\M(a,d)$ into four cylinders, where each disc is turned into a cylinder.

 where we write $\M(a,c) = \xi_1\cup \xi_2$ and $\M(b,d) = \eta_1 \cup \eta_2$.
-Note that we can assume the circles in $\M(b,d)$ to be either non-trivially framed or trivially framed by possibly performing an isotopy on the point $P$ making a full rotation before the Whitney trick.
+Note that there are two possible Whitney tricks we could have performed to cancel $P$ against $M$ in $\M(b,c)$, and these correspond to the two different ways of framing an arc that is the nullbordism of $P\sqcup M$ used in the trick.
+The different choices result in the two circles in $\M(b,d)$ being either both non-trivially framed or both trivially framed.
 This forces the framing on the circles in $\M(a,c)$ to have the same framing as well, as witnessed by the framed cobordisms in $\M(a,d)$.

 We can now perform an extended Whitney trick in both $\M(a,c)$ and $\M(b,d)$ using a cylinder between $\xi_1$ and $\xi_2$, and a cylinder between $\eta_1$ and $\eta_2$.
 This adds four cylinders to $\M(a,d)$ which turns the new $\M(a,d)$ into a torus.
-With the same argument as in Example \ref{exam:Adem_relation} this torus has a non-trivial framing on the longitude.
+With the same argument as in Example \ref{exam:Adem_relation2} this torus has a non-trivial framing on the longitude.
 If the framing of the circles is non-trivial, we thus get $\M(a,d) = \varepsilon$, but if the framing of the circles is trivial, so is the framing on the torus.
 As we can get both situations, we see that $\B(_2\varepsilon^2)$ is move equivalent to a disjoint union of Moore flow categories.

 Note that this argument works for any $\varepsilon$-Baues--Hennes flow category that contains the word $_2\varepsilon^2$. \end{example}

 \begin{example} Let $w= \xi_2\varepsilon v$, where $v$ is either empty or a basic word, and consider $\B(w)$.
 We have objects $a,c,d,a'$ with $|a|=|a'|=|c|+2=|d|+3$ and $\M(a,c)=\eta$, $\M(c,d) = \{C_1, C_2\}$ two positively framed points and $\M(a',d)=\varepsilon$.
 Depending on $v$ there may be further objects and moduli spaces.